 All staff and students travelling overseas for the purposes of University-related business (including those attending conferences, undertaking field work, and on work placements) are required to ensure that travel cover has been arranged through the University's travel cover provider.
 This MUST be arranged before any overseas travel can take place.

-For details regarding risk assessments and the risk assessment form please vist:
+For details regarding risk assessments and the risk assessment form please visit:

-For the latest advice for travelling abroad please visit https://www.gov.uk/foreign-travel-advice
+For the latest advice for travelling abroad, please visit Foreign Travel Advice.

 High Risk Countries